-The last thing you want to see when visiting a website is the dreaded, “This site can’t be reached” error.
-But don’t worry—it happens to all of us.
+The last thing you want to see when visiting a website is the dreaded “This site can’t be reached” error (you might also see messages like ERR_CONNECTION_TIMED_OUT or Service Unavailable).
+Don’t worry—it happens to everyone and is usually easy to fix.

 The good news?
-There are several simple ways to fix the issue and get back to what matters—whether that’s researching the best web hosting providers or catching up on important cat videos.
+There are several simple ways to get things working again so you can get back to what matters—whether that’s researching the best web hosting providers or catching up on those important cat videos.

 What To Do When a Website Won’t Load

-Here are eight easy troubleshooting tips to try when a website isn’t loading—no tech experience required.
+Here are practical troubleshooting steps to try when a website isn’t loading—no tech background required.
+Start at the top and work your way down until the page loads.

 1. Refresh your browser

-Start with the simplest fix—refreshing your browser.
-A single refresh might be all it takes to load the site successfully.
+Begin with the easiest fix—refreshing your browser.
+A single refresh may be all it takes if the original request timed out or briefly lost connection.

-There are three quick ways to refresh most web pages:
+There are several quick ways to refresh most web pages:

 1. Click the circular arrow icon near the address bar.